-Overworked admissions officers won’t agree you’re worth more of their time than other applicants—so keep your personal statement within the word limit.
+Overworked admissions officers won’t agree that you’re worth more of their time than other applicants—keep your personal statement within the word limit.

-While being over by a couple words isn’t a huge problem—admissions officers aren’t going to count your personal statement word for word—going way over the word limit will not be a plus for your application.
+Being over by a couple words isn’t a huge problem—admissions officers aren’t going to count your personal statement word for word—going way over the word limit though will not be a plus for your application.
 As mentioned, admissions officers have to read thousands of personal statements every year—so don’t go and give them extra homework.

-And besides, you can tell a great story about yourself without going over the word limit.
-Being confined to five paragraphs or a couple of pages will force you to get rid of unnecessary details and write only about the most important and interesting aspects of your story.
+Besides, you can tell a great story about yourself without going over the word limit.
+Being confined to five paragraphs or a couple of pages forces you to get rid of unnecessary details and write only about the most important and interesting aspects of your story.

 Do Obey The Rules Of Grammar

 It’s okay to use a more personal style of writing, but admissions officers want to know you can write well—check your spelling, and follow the rules of grammar.

 Do Personalize Your Statement

 Be sure to reference the school you’re applying to in your personal statement— but don’t accidentally tell Yale how much you’re hoping to attend Harvard.

 Do a thorough once-over to make sure you haven’t accidentally mentioned how much you want to attend Duke in the personal statement you’re sending to Georgetown.
 (This might seem like a no-brainer, but admissions officials report goofs like this happen all the time.)

 Do Get Feedback

 Have a few people look over your personal statement for you before you submit it—both to catch typos, and to assess its strengths and weaknesses.

 Don’t Restate Your Resume